 We had really nice trip, the whole day sleigh- ride, feast and dances.
 It was our first time doing sleighride so we were a little bit scares – we almost fell out of the sleigh.

 One of the best things was the traditional Polish restaurant in Zakopane.
 We were served Kwasnica – sauerkraut and potato soup to warm up.
 What’s the best, our soups were served inside the bread – I have never seen that before!
 Of course, as a secon dish, we ate grilled Polish sausages and ribes.
 A lot of ribes, a little bit to much.
 After eating it was time for drink of course!
 We were trying local’s vodka and we had live folk band performing for us.
 Vodka is very characteristic drink for Poland but still, I was surprised how much the highlanders can drink.
 How do they do that?
 Anyway, the vodka was really good in quality, but veeery strong.
 What a night it was!
 We also ate delicious oscypek – smoked sheep milk cheese, cucumbers in brine and hunter’s stew.
 I bought a lot of this type of cheese for all my friends and family.

 Polish food in the mountains

 Before my visit in Krakow, I had one more day in Zakopane- the heart of Mountains.
 I decided to see Hala Gasienicowa – Czarny Staw Gasienicowy.
 It was half day excursion, medium difficult, with wonderful views.
 The area is decorated with a dozen mountain lakes, the largest of which is the Black Tailed Pond- Czarny Staw Gasienicowy.
-The beauty of the nature was astonishing.
-And after day like this hot tea seems to be a blessing.
-Not mentioning a mulled wine.
+The beauty of the nature was really astonishing.
+After tiring day like this, a hot tea seemed to be a blessing.
+Not to mention the mulled wine.Hot, sweet, with a lot of nuts inside.
 I guess Zakopane is one of the biggest attractions of Poland, both during summer and winter.